Integrative Neuroscience Advising

 How will I know which seminar I should take?

 You can take either one 4-credit or two 2-credit approved seminars to meet the requirement.
-A list of eligible seminars is posted before the advance registration period each semester outside the Integrative Neuroscience Program Advising Office (S4-230B), on the Course Offerings page and our Facebook page, and is also sent prior to advance registration each semester to the Integrative Neuroscience listserv.
+A list of eligible seminars is posted before the advance registration period each semester outside the Integrative Neuroscience Program Advising Office (Science 4, Room 175), on the Course Offerings page, and is also sent prior to advance registration each semester to the Integrative Neuroscience listserv.

 Decisions regarding transfer credits are made by the director of the Integrative Neuroscience Program.
-To find out if a course taken elsewhere will count toward your integrative neuroscience requirements, bring a written description of the course (e.g., the catalog description from the other university or a syllabus) to the Integrative Neuroscience Program Advising Office in S4-230B.
+To find out if a course taken elsewhere will count toward your integrative neuroscience requirements, bring a written description of the course (e.g., the catalog description from the other university or a syllabus) to the Integrative Neuroscience Program Advising Office in Science 4, Room 175.

 How can I get credits from another institution to count towards my major?

-Submit a completed major/minor petition form with a detailed course description of syllabus to the advising office (Science IV, 230B).
-Paper copies of the form are also available in the advising office.
+Submit a completed transfer petition form with a detailed course description of syllabus to the advising office (Science 4, Room 175).
 Evaluation of these petitions can take up to a week or more.
 Students are highly encouraged to petition BEFORE taking courses at other institutions as there is no guarantee that courses/credits will be accepted.

 How can I get credits from a study abroad program to count towards my major?